natanast/natanast/README.md

 </br>
 </br>

-You can explore more of my projects on [my website](https://natanast.github.io/) or reach out via [LinkedIn](https://www.linkedin.com/in/natasa-anastasiadou-87405a220/).
+You can explore more of my projects on [my website](https://natanast.github.io/).